codeezzi/utility/CONTRIBUTING.md

 ### TLDR of contributing.md:

-- Ensure that no one is working on (or already completed) the tool you want to work on.
+- Ensure that no one is working on (or already completed) the tool you want to work on.`Tools marked with ☑ are already completed`
 - Use descriptive commit messages
 - You can create an issue for the tool you want to claim and work on
 - You can only use javascript.